jsabo/rawr/README.md

 ## Prerequisites

-## Createe a `local-config.mk` to override the required make parameters
+Create a `local-config.mk` file in the base directory to override the required make parameters

 ```
 $ cat local-config.mk